If an overwhelming majority of

 The misconstrued perception that speed cameras are 'cash-cows'; that the police are wasting their time stopping speeders "instead of catching real criminals" - (speeding is a crime and kills more people than most other crimes), and that nothing happened because the speed limit was exceeded by 5-10MPH, is not an uncommon opinion expressed by many people.
 Surveys indicate that 52% of drivers confess to speeding on a regular basis.
 If this proportion of speeding offences is applied to all UK drivers, we are in a situation where no police force anywhere will ever be able to deal effectively with the scale of the problem - let alone rely on the capacity of the Crown Prosecution Service (CPS), the courts, or the correctional services.

 Denormalisation through education will always be more effective than unsuitable or unsustainable threats, intimidation, and fear mongering.
-The Speedwatch educational process reacts instantly; it is focussed, direct, and appeals more positively to the accidental speeder's sensible understanding of the consequences in a very personally relatable manner.
+The Speedwatch educational process reacts instantly; it is focused, direct, and appeals more positively to the accidental speeder's sensible understanding of the consequences in a very personally relatable manner.

 We need to be reasonable ...